Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight class he is ranked No. 1.

 1. Oleksandr Usyk (13-0)

 Usyk, who set the division record for fewest fights needed to win a world title, doing so in just 10 bouts to break Evander Holyfield's old record of 12, retained his belt for the third time on Sept.
 9 when he took apart former longtime titleholder Marco Huck in a one-sided, 10th-round knockout victory on Huck's turf in Germany.
-The bout was the first quarterfinal fight of the loaded eight-man World Boxing Super Series cruiserweight tournament and No. 1 seed Usyk advanced to the semifinals in early 2018 to face the No. 3 seed Mairis Briedis (23-0).
+The bout was the first quarterfinal fight of the loaded eight-man World Boxing Super Series cruiserweight tournament and No. 1 seed Usyk advanced to the semifinals to face No. 3 seed Mairis Briedis (23-0) in Briedis' hometown Riga, Latvia.

 2. Murat Gassiev (25-0)

 Russia's Gassiev, a tremendous puncher trained by Abel Sanchez, got his first world-title opportunity and made the most of it on Dec.
 3 in Moscow.
 He dropped countryman Denis Lebedev with a hard body shot in the fifth round and went on to win a split decision and a belt in a very good fight.
 Gassiev moved on to the World Boxing Super Series tournament and in his Oct.
 21 quarterfinal match crushed Polish mandatory challenger and former titlist Krzysztof Wlodarczyk with a third-round body shot.
-He will move on to the semifinals in early 2018 to face fellow titlist Yunier Dorticos (22-0) with the site being either Moscow or Miami.
+He will move on to the semifinals to face fellow titlist Yunier Dorticos (22-0) in Sochi, Russia.

 3. Mairis Briedis (23-0)